Shamma Jain: Ambassador to Ivory Coast

 Jain was appointed as the Indian Ambassador to Ivory Coast, with concurrent accreditation to Liberia, Sierra Leone, and Guinea in August 2008.
 During her tenure, there was a dramatic increase in commercial, trade and cultural ties between West Africa and India.
 These closer economic links have provided the impetus for India's trade with West Africa to grow to $40 billion by 2015.

 She led India's efforts to deepen engagement with West Africa through intensifying relations with Economic Community of West African States (ECOWAS), and enhancing co-operation in the area of oil and gas, education, pharmaceuticals, mining and infrastructure.
 As India's ambassador to Ivory Coast, she argued that capacity building is a major thrust of India's development co-operation with Africa.
 She advocated for the establishment of over a hundred professional training institutes across Africa, for which India allocated $700 million.
 Along with the former Minister of State for External Affairs Shashi Tharoor, she was responsible for gaining Liberian support for a permanent seat for India on the UN Security Council.

-In February 2010, Ambassador Jain and Indian Overseas Affairs Minister Vayalar Ravi met with a car accident during their diplomatic visit to Liberia.
-This occurred when a speeding driver rammed into their car in Monrovia.
-Liberian President Ellen Johnson Sirleaf went to the scene of the accident and arranged for them to be airlifted to Abidjan, Ivory Coast for further medical treatment.